About the Journal

 - Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work (See The Effect of Open Access).

 Open access publishing is not without costs.
-Caryologia therefore levies an article-processing charge of € 150.00 for each article accepted for publication, plus VAT or local taxes where applicable.
+Caryologia therefore levies an Article-Processing Charge (APC) of € 150.00 for each article accepted for publication, plus VAT or local taxes where applicable.
 No Article Submission Charges (ASC) are applied.

 We routinely waive charges for authors from low-income countries.
 For other countries, article-processing charge waivers or discounts are granted on a case-by-case basis to authors with insufficient funds.
 Authors can request a waiver or discount during the submission process.